xonq/tutorials/annotationPipeline.md

 # Slot Lab *de novo* Gene Annotation Pipeline | 2021/01/11
 This pipeline and tutorials are tailored toward the annotation of fungal genomes without direct transcript evidence.
 Please read thoroughly, sometimes rereading to understand - what is not necessary to read will be made clear.
 Make sure to read the [GETTING STARTED](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#getting-started) section.
+If you are having trouble with this pipeline, refer to the [TROUBLESHOOTING](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#troubleshooting) section.

 ![Slot Lab Annotation Pipeline flowchart](https://gitlab.com/xonq/tutorials/-/raw/master/image/annotationPipeline.png "Flowchart")